 And speaking of the future, it is usually advisable to invest over the long term so you are able to ride out any bumps in the market.
 It can be a dangerous game to expect quick wins from your investments, though that doesn’t mean you won’t do well in the short term.

 You can invest via an account you set up yourself or via a 401(k) set up by your employer, which it may also contribute towards, assuming you meet eligibility requirements.

 Investing pros and cons

 These are the key perks of putting your money in an investment:

-- You may earn an income from your investment via dividends, even before selling it to crystalize any gains (hopefully).
+- You may earn an income from your investment via dividends, even before selling it to realize any gains (hopefully)